The alternative of the most popular Georgian trek, by mine opinion even better than standard route.

 The tent is not necessary; it´s possible to spend nights in guesthouses.
 Also, you also don´t have to worry about food too much - they serve breakfasts and dinners and can also prepare a lunchbox.

 People often ask me if it's necessary to book accommodation in advance.
 The answer is - if you are trekking in July or August and have no camping gear, you should.
-The easiest way to book is to ask guesthouse owner in your first village (usually Mestia) to make the booking for you, they have the necessary contacts.
+The locals will probably find you some place to sleep even when they are full, but it may not be the most comfortable option.
+To book in advance, you can use an online portal such as booking.com - (comfortable, but covers only a few places in smaller villages) or ask your landlord in Mestia to make the booking for you, they have the necessary contacts.

-Trek is usually doable from the beginning of June till late October.
+The season for this trek is from the beginning of June till late October.
 Each period has its pros and cons.
-In June, one can enjoy beautiful green meadows with blooming flowers,
+In June, one can enjoy green scenery with blooming flowers,

 but there is a reason why everything is green and it has something to do with rain.
 In October, you can admire colorful autumn foliage, but days are already much shorter and colder.